MarkKyrollos/--Tomasulo-Algorithm-Visualizer/README.md

 Mohamed Sabry 90021112
 Mark George 900211436

-We support all of the instructions and did the 3rd bonus.
+We support all of the instructions